-By Kamee Bissell, Counselor in Women’s Recovery at Anna Ogden Hall
+By Kamee Bissell, former Counselor in Women’s Recovery at Anna Ogden Hall

 Many of the women who apply for our LIFE Recovery Program at Anna Ogden Hall have lost custody of their children.
 The addictive lifestyle they have been living has brought destruction to the family on so many levels.